TomerGamerTV/UAT-Global-Server/README.md

 ## Features

 ### Core Automation
+- ✅ **Completely hands off**: Recover tp, Starting runs, finding the right guest card
+  - **Everything is 100% automated you can just afk for **DAYS** until legacy umas are full**
+  - **Handles everything from disconnections to the game crashing.
+The show will go on as long as there isn't a new update. (it handles that too now lol)**
+  - **Supports background play via emulators.
+(You can play another game while this runs)**
+  - **If Auto tp recovery is set to false it will wait until you have enough tp to start the career run**

 - ✅ **Automatic Training**: Complete training scenarios for ALL Umas
   - This includes the handling of:
     - **Custom races**